shakes76/PatternAnalysis-2024/recognition/s4612960_YOLO/README.md

 pip install ultralytics opencv-python-headless matplotlib
 ```

 To reproduce the results, a GPU with CUDA support is recommended.
-The model was trained on an NVIDIA Tesla T4 GPU for optimal performance.
+The model was trained on an NVIDIA Tesla T4 GPU using Google Colab for optimal performance.

 ## Dataset Preparation and Pre-Processing